-Directors' remuneration The r atio of R emunerati ion fo r concuri rent du y as an employe ee Compensation (A) (Note 2) (A) retirement Directors' compensation (C) (Note 3) Fees for professional practice (D) (Note 4) A, B, D to profi um of C, and the net t after Note10) and s reimbu bonus, pecial rsement Note5) reti be sability rement enefits (F) Em compens Note 6) ation Sum of A, B, C, D, E, F, and G as a % of the net profit (loss) after tax (Note 10) Remuneration received from Title Name The Company All companies within the financial statements (Note 7) The Company All companies within the financial statements (Note 7) The Company All companies within the financial statements (Note 7) The Company All companies within the financial statements (Note 7) The Company All companies within the financial statements (Note 7) The Company All companies within the financial statements (Note 7) The Company All companies within the financial statements (Note 7) he ipany comp with all panies in the ncial ments te 7) The Company All companies within the financial an investee other than a subsidiary, or the parent company (Note 11) pany within the tements pany within the atements 7) pany within the tements pany within the tements pany within the tements pany within the atements 7) pany within the tements Amount in cash Amount in shares Amount in cash Amount in shares 1 3 statements (Note 7) Chairman Chen, Kuo-Hung Director Liuyi Investment Co., Ltd. Representative: Chen, Che-Hung Director Tsai, Tsai-Tien 5,116 5,116 0 0 2,000 2,000 500 500 3.65% 3.65% 0 0 0 0 0 0 0 0 3.65% 3.65% None Director Hung, Ming-Chi Director Zhu Lin Investment Co., Ltd. Representative: Chen Chun-Ting Independent director Tseng, Ming-Jen Independent director Li, Ta-Ching 0 0 0 0 1,000 1,000 920 920 0.92% 0.92% 0 0 0 0 0 0 0 0 0.92% 0.92% None Independent director Cheng, Tien-Tsung
+Di rectors' re emunera tion atio of R emunerati on fo or concurr ent dut y as an employe ee (. ensation A) ote 2) reti be sability rement enefits (B) compe ctors' ensation Note 3) profe pract es for essional ice (D) ote 4) A, B, D to profi um of C, and the net t after Note10) and s reimbu bonus, pecial rsement Note5) reti be sability rement enefits (F) Emj compens Note 6) ation F, and G a net profit B, C, D, E, s a % of the (loss) after fote 10) Remuneration received from Title Name The Company All companies within the financial statements (Note 7) The Company All companies within the financial statements (Note 7) The Company All companies within the financial statements (Note 7) The Company All companies within the financial statements (Note 7) The Company All companies within the financial statements (Note 7) The Company All companies within the financial statements (Note 7) The Company All companies within the financial statements (Note 7) he Ipany comp withi finar ments The Company All companies within the financial an investee other than a subsidiary, or the parent company (Note 11) pany s within the atements 7) pany within the tements 7) pany within the tements 7) pany within the itements 7) pany within the tements 7) pany within the tements 7) pany within the tements 7) Amount in cash Amount in shares Amount in cash Amount in shares statements (Note 7) Chairman Chen, Kuo-Hung Director Liu Yi Investment Co., Ltd. Representative: Chen, Che-Hung Director Tsai, Tsai-Tien 5,875 5,875 0 0 2,000 2,000 480 480 8.29% 8.29% 0 0 0 0 0 0 0 0 8.29% 8.29% None Director Hung, Ming-Chi Director Zhu Lin Investment Co., Ltd. Representative: Chen Chun-Ting Independent director Tseng, Ming-Jen Independent director Li, Ta-Ching 0 0 0 0 1,000 1,000 840 840 1.83% 1.83% 0 0 0 0 0 0 0 0 1.83% 1.83% None Independent director Cheng, Tien-Tsung

-^{1.} Please describe the remuneration policy, system, criteria, and structure for independent directors, and the relevance of remuneration to factors such as the duty and risk they assume and the time they invest:

-Remuneration to independent directors is based on the results of director performance evaluation, and on the results of evaluation by the Remuneration Committee by looking at each director's extent of participation in the Company's operations and their contribution value.
+Please describe the remuneration policy, system, criteria, and structure for independent directors, and the relevance of remuneration to factors such as the duty and risk they assume and the time they invest: Remuneration to independent directors is based on the results of director performance evaluation, and on the results of evaluation by the Remuneration Committee by looking at each director's extent of participation in the Company's operations and their contribution value.
 The remuneration proposes reasonable and fair remuneration that is linked to performance and risk, and submits the proposal to the Board of Directors for resolution.

-^{2.} Aside from the remuneration disclosed in the above table, is there any other remuneration received by directors in the most recent year from any company included in the financial statements for their services rendered (such as serving as an advisor other than an employee): None.
+2. Aside from the remuneration disclosed in the above table, is there any other remuneration received by directors in the most recent year from any company included in the financial statements for their services rendered (such as serving as an advisor other than an employee): None.